01 Nov

 Next day, we went to visit Dunvegan Castle which has been the home of the MacLeod Clan for centuries.
 We reached the drawing room and something caught my eye.
 It was a yellowed, decomposing piece of material hanging in a big frame on the wall.
 A tour guide came over to us, as we stared at it, wondering why such an ugly thing had been kept there.”

-“That’s the Fairy Flag of Dunvegan,” said the tour guide.
+'That’s the Fairy Flag of Dunvegan,' the tour guide told us.
 Alana looked at me, wide eyed, and I’m sure our jaws fell to the ground.
-“Many people think it’s a map,” explained the tour guide, "but it really is a flag with magical properties.
-People have taken pieces from it, and it’s had to be mended in lots of places, which is why it looks as it does now.”
+'Many people think it’s a map,' explained the tour guide, 'but it really is a flag with magical properties.
+People have taken pieces from it, and it’s had to be mended in lots of places, which is why it looks as it does now.'

 Later that day, I remembered, the fairies had given Alana something.
 I asked her what it was.
 She rummaged in her pocket, and grasped something in her hand.
 She opened her fingers and, on her palm, was a small piece of silk material, threadbare and yellowed, just like the flag that was framed in the castle.
 The fairies had given her a little magic to keep her safe, too.”